wahanucsd/docsearch/Lab Report Week 5.md

 ![Image](https://github.com/wahanucsd/docsearch/blob/main/Screen%20Shot%202022-10-31%20at%202.08.23%20AM.png)
 Explanation: This command will find the file named "chapter-1.txt" in the directory and delete the file.
-This command is useful because when there are too many files, it is very hard to find the file we want in the directory and delete this file.
+This command is useful.
+Because if there are too many files in the directory, it is hard to find the file we want to delete.

 command-line option 2.2
 Command: find / -name needle -print -quit
 ![Image](https://github.com/wahanucsd/docsearch/blob/main/Screen%20Shot%202022-10-31%20at%202.33.01%20AM.png)
 Explanation: This command could search the file called needle and stop if the first one has been found.
 This command is useful.
-Vecause if there are too many files in the directory, it is hard to find the first file that has the same name with the command.
+Because if there are too many files in the directory, it is hard to find the first file that has the same name with the command.

 command-line option 2.3